Claviz/bellboy/README.md

 ### Options <div id='destination-options'/>

 * **disableLoad** `boolean`\
 If `true`, no data will be loaded to the destination.
-In combination with [reports](#reports), this option can become handy during testing process.
+In combination with [reporters](#reporters), this option can become handy during testing process.
 * **batchSize** `number`\
 Number of records to be processed before loading them to the destination.
 If not specified or `0` is passed, all records will be processed.
 * **recordGenerator** `async generator function(row)`\